 Memory plays an essential role in everyday life, enabling us to learn about the world around us and adapt accordingly.
 We use memory in every moment, whether it be for remembering our clients’ first names, studying for a nursing school exam, or countless other aspects of our work and life.

-Tips for Boosting Memory
+Tips for Memory Improvement

 The best way to protect and improve memory is by making good lifestyle choices: exercising regularly, limiting stress, eating healthfully, and getting enough sleep.
 You can also keep the mind agile by learning a foreign language or playing brain training games to improve thinking skills and short-term memory.

 - Exercise regularly: Exercise is one of the best things you can do to protect your memory.
 Regular aerobic exercise (cardio) appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
 Regular exercise can also help you maintain a healthy weight, reduce stress, and sleep better, all of which are related to memory.

 - Limit stress: Meditation and mindfulness are also great ways to reduce stress and improve sleep.
 Meditation has been shown to improve episodic memory, the memory of everyday events.

 - Be conscious of what you consume: Not surprisingly, what you put into your body can also affect your memory.
 Consuming a balanced diet that includes healthy fats and natural sugar (glucose)—and limits saturated fat, refined sugar, and alcohol—may be best for promoting long-term memory function.

 - Sleep: Sleep is critical, as it plays a role in consolidating of memories.
 Also, a lack of sleep can impair an individual’s ability to concentrate.
 You can improve sleep by exercising regularly, engaging in mindfulness/meditation, limiting alcohol, and avoiding caffeine in the afternoon and evening.